 - You may be uncomfortable if you are a “backseat driver.” in the Developing World, I avoided this feeling by repeating the following mantra: “the driver also wants to get home tonight.”
 Now, I don’t pay any attention and enjoy the ride.
 (Drivers in Southern Europe also scare some backseat drivers, tool).

 Despite these troubles, Developed World Travel is endlessly fascinating, and we can learn a lot from people who live in these countries.
 If you travel with an open mind and use local services, you can help some deserving people.

 Throughout this text, you will note that I emphasize Western Europe and the US when referring to developed countries, and I deliberately do not include Eastern Europe.

-I would encourage any log term travelers who are hesitant to visit Third World Countries to include Eastern European countries into their itineraries.
-There are many advantages of traveling (compelling and accommodating people) in Third World Countries with fewer disadvantages.
+I would encourage long-term travelers who are hesitant to visit Developing Countries to include Eastern European countries in their itineraries.
+There are many of the same advantages of traveling (compelling and accommodating people) in Developing Countries with fewer disadvantages.
 (The sidewalks are like the ones at home, etc.), Traveling in Eastern Europe is also an excellent introduction to traveling outside North America and Western Europe.

 Want More Information On Third World Travel?

-When I first taught seminars around the US on traveling and living abroad, I quickly realized that many of my students were only interested in living and traveling in Western Europe (particularly Italy and France).
-When I would mention how much I loved Latin America and Asia, they looked at me like crazy.
+When I first taught seminars around the US on traveling and living abroad, I quickly realized that many of my students were only interested in living and traveling in Western Europe (mainly Italy and France).
+When I would mention how much I loved Latin America and Asia, they looked at me like I was crazy.